Eswar-deep/job-alert/README.md

 - Run the bot manually with `python main.py` after setting up your `.env` or repository secrets.
 - You should receive a test message if there are new jobs.

-**Q: How do I use my own MongoDB?**
-- Set the `MONGO_URI` secret to your MongoDB connection string.
-- The bot will use this database for deduplication.

 **Q: Why are some Workday jobs missing from my notifications?**
-- Some Workday job postings are only accessible via direct application links ("applylinks") and do not appear in the public Workday job listings.
+- Some Workday job postings are only accessible via direct application links ("applylinks") and I was not able to find in the public Workday job listings.
 The bot can only scrape jobs that are publicly listed on Workday-powered job boards.

 ---